LGBTQ Youth: A Guide for Foster Parents, Counselors, and Social Workers

 LGBTQ Meaning: Who Makes Up This Community?

 The LGBTQ acronym has undergone changes over the years.
 Now, various forms of it are often used to refer to the same group of people.
 Literally, LGBTQ stands for lesbian, gay, bisexual, transgender, and queer/questioning people.
 Historically, people who fall under the LGBTQ umbrella have defied conventional notions about sexuality and gender, and many of them continue to suffer from discrimination for being different.
-Other acronyms such as LGBT, LBGT+, and LGBTQIAA refer to roughly the same populations of people.
+Other acronyms such as LGBT, LBGT+, and LGBTQIA refer to roughly the same populations of people.

 Beyond the fact that LGBTQ people experience gender and sexual attraction in ways outside of traditionally accepted norms, there isn’t necessarily a single set of experiences or lifestyles that binds this group together.
 There are LGBTQ people of all ages, social backgrounds, and economic classes.